Estimated reading time: 8 minutes

-One kind of mimic bird who has the ability to imitate most complex sounds.
+One kind of mimic bird who has the ability to imitate the most complex sounds.
 Lyrebird is spectacular with the tail of fanned feathers and easy to spot native wildlife species on a tour from Sydney.
 This explains why they called lyre represents the lyre music instrument from ancient Greece.

 Famous of its laugh, but the laugh is actually cackling to warn others.
-Usually, Kookaburras native to gum forests and feed mostly insects and worms.
+Usually, Kookaburras are native to gum forests and feed mostly insects and worms.
 Kookaburras are a common bird to see on a Blue Mountains tour.

-Next, are some of the wildlife parks near Sydney and important info of those.
+Next, are some of the wildlife parks near Sydney and important info on those.

 Sydney wildlife parks

 It stands out from other wildlife parks and it is famous among travelers.
-Taronga zoo is not only home for native Australian wildlife and exotic animals.
+Taronga zoo is not only home to native Australian wildlife and exotic animals.
 Further, its home for other animals also can be found around the world.
 The collection is over 4,000 animals and worth every penny for a visit.
 A 12-minute ferry ride from circular quay to Taronga makes you one of the best day trips.
 Sky Safari is one of the highlights for families with kids who visits Taronga.

 Walkabout wildlife sanctuary

 What a great survivor!
 The battle took over 12 years with the park management and government to save this iconic wildlife sanctuary.
-The battle started when the NSW government wants to sell a close by the sand quarry to a contractor.
+The battle started when the NSW government wants to sell a close by sand quarry to a contractor.
 Eventually, the persistence of private owners of the Walkabout wildlife park finally won the case in 2015 their favor.
 The park is an iconic place to visit who wants to learn the rich culture had by Darkinjung and Guringai Aboriginal people.
 On a day trip to Hunter Valley from Sydney, exit from M1 after Calga with a very short drive you can visit this park.

 Australian reptile park

 A hands-on zoo located in a natural bush setting on the Central Coast of NSW.
-A tour to the Australian reptile park from Sydney gives you the change of seeing live shows.
+A tour to the Australian reptile park from Sydney gives you the chance of seeing live shows.
 These live shows include spider milking, venom show, and crocodile feeding.